afreakyelf/afreakyelf/README.md

 - I love developing libraries to smooth work for developers
 -  I am currently setting my foot on iOS and Microservices
 - 🤝 I’m looking to collaborate on any Android project.
-- 💬 Ask me about java, Android.
+- 💬 Ask me about Java, Kotlin, Android.
 - 🤓 Feel free to contribute to my library [![Github][2.1]][4]
 - I am into Aviation ✈️ and Gaming 🎮